NShilu/DevOps-Course-Starter/README.md

 *when ansible playbook is run, it will prompt 'what is your api server token' please insert api server token, this is not purposefully migrated to host node for security

+## How to build and run development and production containers

+*to build production container from a multi-stage Dockerfile "docker build -t production --target production ."
+*to run the docker container for production
+"docker run --env-file .env -p 8000:8000 -it production" (-it runs docker interactively)

+*to build development container from a multi-stage Dockerfile "docker build -t development --target development ."
+*to run the docker container for development (without mount) docker run --env-file .env -p 8000:5000 -it development *to run the docker container for development using mount, so Flask automaticlaly reloads when we edit Python files "docker run --env-file ./.env -p 5100:5000 --mount type=bind,source="$(pwd)"/todo_app,target=/opt/todo_app development"